 If you wish to make a USD withdrawal, you can do so by purchasing USDT/USDC on Coinhako, then sending those tokens to an external wallet.

-- USDC may be converted to and from USD at a special, fixed rate of 1 USDC = 1 USD with 0% trading fees.
+- USDC may be converted to and from USD at the prevailing market rate with 0% trading fees.

-- USDT and DAI will be priced at the prevailing market rate, with a special 0.3% trading fee.
+- USDT and DAI will be priced at the prevailing market rate, with a special 0.3% trading fees.

 All other stablecoins-fiat trades (USDC/SGD, USDT/USD, USDT/SGD, DAI/USD & DAI/SGD) will have a fixed lower fee of about 0.3%, as opposed to our typical 0.6% trading fee.